 What you can’t do with your chopsticks in Japan

-While Japanese might be tolerant with your not-so-perfect technique, there are a few rules to respect regarding what you can or can’t do with chopsticks.
+While Japanese might be tolerant of your not-so-perfect technique, there are a few rules to respect regarding what you can or can’t do with chopsticks.
 Some rules are quite logical like you should never lick your chopsticks or never play with chopsticks, for instance, other rules are more subtle and are strictly related to the Japanese culture.
 Most tourists are not aware of these rules and usually get some weird looks from our Japanese friends.
 Let’s take a look at some of the most common rules that tourists usually break during a trip to Japan.

-Don’t stick your chopsticks vertically into your bowl of rice.
+Don’t stick your chopsticks vertically into your bowl of rice

-Although very convenient, you should never stick your chopsticks vertically into your bowl of rice because this is related to death in the Japanese culture.
-When praying for their ancestors, the Japanese put incense sticks vertically into bowls and this looks exactly like chopsticks into your bowl of rice, so don’t do it.
+Although very convenient, you should never stick your chopsticks vertically into your bowl of rice because this is related to death in Japanese culture.
+When praying for their ancestors, the Japanese put incense sticks vertically into bowls and this looks exactly like sticking chopsticks into your bowl of rice, so don’t do it.
 When you need to put down your chopsticks during your meal, just use the chopstick holder that’s provided in restaurants.

-Don’t pass food from chopsticks to chopsticks.
+Don’t pass food from chopsticks to chopsticks

-Passing food from chopsticks to chopsticks is also related to death in the Japanese culture and death has no place in the dining table.
+Passing food from chopsticks to chopsticks is also related to death in the Japanese culture, and death has no place on the dining table.
 During Japanese funeral rituals, the bones are transferred from the ashes into the urn using chopsticks.
 While performing the bone-picking ceremony, the relatives might have to pick the same bone with two pairs of chopsticks or pass the bone to another person.
 This is the only situation where you can pass something from chopsticks to chopsticks.

-Don’t stab food with your chopsticks.
+Don’t stab food with your chopsticks

-Chopsticks are not weapons, so they shouldn’t be used to stab anything and that includes your food.
+Chopsticks are not weapons, so they shouldn’t be used to stab anything, and that includes your food.
 Even if you get a cool pair of lightsaber chopsticks from Amazon, that’s not a reason to stab food or play with chopsticks. 🙂

-Don’t dig the plates or wave over them with your chopsticks.
+Don’t dig the plates or wave over them with your chopsticks

 Sometimes it can be hard to choose what to eat first in Japan.
 You might hesitate for a while and, in the meantime, you will be waving over the plates with your chopsticks.
 You should never do that because it’s not polite to do so.
-The same thing goes for digging the plates searching for a specific food type.
+The same thing goes for digging the plates while searching for a specific food type.

-Don’t rub your chopsticks together.
+Don’t rub your chopsticks together

 The only reason to rub chopsticks together is to remove splinters, but that only happens if you have to hold really cheap chopsticks.
 If you don’t want to insult your host, don’t rub your chopsticks together if you don’t have a valid reason to do so.

-Don’t use only one chopstick.
+Don’t use only one chopstick

-Chopsticks come in pairs and there’s a good reason for that: they are meant to be used together at all times.
+Chopsticks come in pairs, and there’s a good reason for that: they are meant to be used together at all times.
 You should always use both chopsticks in the same hand at the same time.
 It is the only polite way to use them.

-Don’t point with chopsticks.
+Don’t point with chopsticks

-Don’t cross your chopsticks.
+Don’t cross your chopsticks

 Crossing chopsticks is also related to death in the Japanese culture so, just like everything we saw previously, don’t do it while in Japan.